reduxjs/redux-toolkit/docs/usage/usage-guide.md

 }
 ```

-The only truly _important_ part here is the reducer itself.
+The only truly necessary part here is the reducer itself.
 Consider the other parts:

 - We could have written the action types as inline strings in both places.
 - The action creators are good, but they're not _required_ to use Redux - a component could skip supplying a `mapDispatch` argument to `connect`, and just call `this.props.dispatch({type : "CREATE_POST", payload : {id : 123, title : "Hello World"}})` itself.